-Germany Agrees to Apple/Google Coronavirus Contact Tracing Approach - The Mac Observer
+Germany Agrees to Apple/Google Coronavirus Contact Tracing Approach

 This app should be voluntary, meet data protection standards and guarantee a high level of IT security.
 The main epidemiological goal is to recognize and break chains of infection as soon as possible.

 There had been increasing concern that the apps, which monitor who someone who has tested positive for COVID-19 has been in contact with via Bluetooth, will lead to high-levels of surveillance.
 However, on Friday, Apple, which is partnering with Google to develop the technology, outlined a number of new privacy provisions.
-The statement indicated that the German government is now supporting the approach adopted by the companies.
+The politicians’ statement indicated that the German government is now supporting the approach adopted by the companies.

 Leave a Reply